| |

 Polar Express Train at Mount Rainier

 The Polar Express tickets will range in price depending on when you go & whether you want the Coach/Standard class or First Class tickets.
-They have 3 different options of times of when to go during the season:
+They have 3 different options for times of when to go during the season:

 • Polar Off Peak